Ray Demmitt

-Charles Raymond Demmitt (February 2, 1884 – February 19, 1956) was a professional baseball player who played outfielder in the Major Leagues from - for the New York Highlanders, St. Louis Browns, Detroit Tigers, and Chicago White Sox.
+Charles Raymond Demmitt (February 2, 1884 – February 19, 1956) was an American professional baseball player who played outfield in the Major Leagues from - for the New York Highlanders, St. Louis Browns, Detroit Tigers, and Chicago White Sox.

 Demmitt was born in Illiopolis, Illinois and died in Glen Ellyn, Illinois.
 He went to college at University of Illinois at Urbana-Champaign and Rose–Hulman Institute of Technology.